robinrendle/robinrendle.com/_projects/css-tricks.md

 ## The Weekly Newsletter

 Currently I spend most of my time writing [the weekly newsletter](http://css-tricks.com/newsletter) which collects everything that was posted on the website during the week and then wrap things up with a comment about what I’ve been learning about that week.
 Sometimes it’s about code, but it’s often about topics that are related to front-end development, such as managing large teams of front-end engineers.

-Collaborating with Chris and a few other guest writers for the newsletter, we’ve grown it from zero subscribers to more than 32,000 which is sort of scary, intimidating and exciting all at the same time.